ELTEGANI/Jetpack-Compose-App/README.md

 ## How to setup?
 1-Setup project on Firebase Console.

-2-Replace google-services.json with yours and put it in /app directory.
+2-Replace google-services.json with your own google-services.json and put it in /app directory.

 3-Run the application.